What services does the Translating and Interpreting Service Provide?

 The Translating and Interpreting Service (TIS National) provides interpreting services to people who do not speak English and to agencies and businesses that need to communicate with their non-English speaking clients.
 These services enable non-English speakers to independently access services and information in Australia.

-We contract over 2500 interpreters across Australia in more than 160 different languages.
+We contract more than 2600 interpreters across Australia in more than 150 different languages.

 Non-English speakers can access immediate telephone interpreters through TIS National by calling 131 450.